Where to Find Opalized Wood

-54 mapped opalized wood spots across 12 U.S. states.
+54 mapped opalized wood spots across 15 regions.
+Pick a region for its local guide, or browse every spot by country below.
 Opalized Wood is reported at multiple rockhounding spots across the United States.
 The map below shows where collectors most often find it on legal public ground.

 Opalized Wood rockhounding FAQ

-Where is the best place to find opalized wood in the U.S.?+
+Where is the best place to find opalized wood?+

 Nebraska, Washington, Idaho have the highest concentrations of opalized wood in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many opalized wood rockhounding spots does RockHoundR track?+

-54 mapped spots across 12 states.
+54 mapped spots across 15 regions.
 The app keeps these on a map alongside your private finds.

 Can I legally collect opalized wood on public land?+

-Casual hand collecting of common rocks and minerals like opalized wood is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like opalized wood is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify opalized wood in the field?+